akauppi/GroundLevel-firebase-es/ci/README.md

 Create a GCP project for the CI builder role, and make it the active project for `gcloud`.

 <!-- tbd. more details
-- enabling Container Registry etc. (a link to the Wiki?)
+- enabling Artifact Registry etc. (a link to the Wiki?)
 -->

 ```